 It is my hope that I can help our communities to explore their own latent spirituality in a Christian sense: to discover their own expressions of that Christian faith and work out their relationship with the God who loves them dearly.
 Primarily I would like to communicate the liberating love of God: Christian faith is not about religious observance – it is about liberation of God’s creation from the tyranny of death.

-I can be found on twitter: @fatherhilarious where my opinions are very much my own… and on instagram where you’ll find more photographs of beer, bicycles and the countryside than you will of the inside of church buildings.
+I can be found on instagram & twitter: @fatherhilarious where my opinions are very much my own and you’ll find more photographs of beer, bicycles and the countryside than you will of the inside of church buildings.

 The Benedictus (The Song of Zechariah)